novoalab/nanoRMS/README.md

 ## Considerations when using nanoRMS
 * NanoRMS requires two different datasets to be executed (query-control)

-* NanoRMS can be used to predict absolute stoichiometry of a given site, if it has been previously trained with unmodified and modified data (for that given site), e.g. rRNA-modified sites coupled to knockout strains.
+* NanoRMS can be used to predict absolute stoichiometry of a given site, if it has been previously trained with unmodified and modified data, e.g. rRNA-modified sites coupled to knockout strains.
 The model can then be tested in independent datasets to obtain quantitative measurements.

 * Alternatively, NanoRMS can also be used to quantitatively estimate stoichiometry changes between two conditions (e.g. normal vs stress).
 In this scenario, it cannot predict the absolute stoichiometry of each individual site.